Item 11: Implement the Drop trait for RAII patterns

 }

-In Rust, this behaviour for memory pointers is built into the language (Item 15), but the general principle of RAII is still useful for other kinds of resources2.
-Implement Drop for any types that hold resources that must be released, such as:
+In Rust, this behavior for memory pointers is built into the language (Item 15), but the general principle of RAII is still useful for other kinds of resources.2 Implement Drop for any types that hold resources that must be released, such as the following:

 • Access to synchronization resources.
-The standard library already includes memory synchronization primitives, but other resources (e.g. file locks, database locks, …) may need similar encapsulation.
+The standard library already includes memory synchronization primitives, but other resources (e.g., file locks, database locks, etc.) may need similar encapsulation.

-• Access to raw memory, for unsafe types that deal with low-level memory management (e.g. for FFI).
+• Access to raw memory, for unsafe types that deal with low-level memory management (e.g., for foreign function interface [FFI] functionality).

 #![allow(unused)]